uxifiit/UXC.Utils/README.md

 --reference-timestamp-format ticks:us
 ```

-Note, the character `^` only breaks up long Windows command line on multiple lines for readability.
+Note, the character `^` only breaks up a long Windows command line to multiple lines for readability.

 ## How to build